Grossglockner Trophy 2006 Memorial "Mister Rudge", Helmut Krackowizer

 Posted December 2012 by Peter

-More than 20 participants from Great Britain came to the third trophy again.
-Among the over 120 starters there had been interesting motorcycles like
+More than twenty participants from Great Britain returned for the third Trophy.
+Among the more than 120 starters there were many fascinating motorcycles, such as:

-...a "Zehnder" from Swiss (vintage 1929), one of the last three existing "Alycon Zürcher" (vintage 1927), one of the winner 2004, Harry Long with his Rudge Rapid 2-valve from 1938, a Sunbeam Racing 1928, a Velocette KTT MK8 from 1947, which won four Grand Prix in 1948 with Tonny Wood and had been the qualifying motorcycle of Freddy Frith, some Aer Macchi Ala D'Oro ("Gold Wings"), which came into favour in the beginning 1960ies, e.g. with Alberto Pagani;
+…a “Zehnder” from Switzerland (vintage 1929), one of the last three surviving “Alycon Zürcher” machines (vintage 1927), 2004 winner Harry Long with his 1938 Rudge Rapid two‑valve, a 1928 Sunbeam Racing model, a 1947 Velocette KTT Mk VIII — the machine that won four Grand Prix races in 1948 with Tonny Wood and had served as Freddy Frith’s qualifying bike — as well as several Aermacchi Ala d’Oro (“Gold Wing”) models, which became popular in the early 1960s, for example with Alberto Pagani.

 Ing.
-Hermann Stöckl, winner in 2002 and 2004, came again with his Puch 250 SGSS from 1956, some Gilera, Moto Morini, a small 125 cm³ MV Agusta as well as eight sidecars and tricycles were there.
+Hermann Stöckl, winner in 2002 and 2004, returned once again with his 1956 Puch 250 SGSS.
+Several Gilera and Moto Morini machines, a small 125 cm³ MV Agusta, and eight sidecars and tricycles were also present.

-There are entries from the United States of America and other from Great Britain (e.g. from the Rudge Owners Club), Czechoslovakia, Slovakia, Hungary, Slovenia, Liechtenstein, Switzerland, The Netherlands, Germany, one from South Tyrol and of course some from Austria.
+Entries came from the United States of America, Great Britain (including members of the Rudge Owners Club), Czechoslovakia, Slovakia, Hungary, Slovenia, Liechtenstein, Switzerland, the Netherlands, Germany, one from South Tyrol, and of course several from Austria.

-Porsche Alpenstrasse Salzburg brought one of the legendary Audi Quattro Rally cars to the Glockner Road.
-And it will drive up in the morning and afternoon just before the two runs.
+Porsche Alpenstraße Salzburg brought one of the legendary Audi Quattro rally cars to the Glockner Road, and it drove up the mountain in the morning and afternoon just before the two competition runs.

 Grossglockner Trophy 2006 Memorial Mister Rudge Helmut Krackowizer